haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - Generic state based visibility toggler for UI components
 - Think about cancellability + moves having hit
 	- Currently can't cancel rest of active
+- Split move list into multiple bits so you can more easily reuse phases for switches that only modify bits of a phase

 # Other trackers
 ![[Bug tracker]]